-The Staff-Student Mentoring Program was designed to randomly pair mentees/mentors to enhance the University experience for all.
-However, if you have specific factors, preferences, or criteria that you would like us to consider when pairing you with a mentor, please indicate these as clearly as possible in the assigned box on your Mentee Application Form.
+Unfortunately not.
+The Mentoring Across McGill program was designed to pair mentees and mentors randomly or according to specific needs and interests in order to enhance the University experience for all.
+If you have specific factors, preferences, or criteria that you would like us to consider when pairing you with a mentor, please indicate these as clearly as possible in the assigned box on your Mentee Application Form.
 We will try to accommodate you to the best of our ability.

 With the launch of the graduate student mentor stream, all mentees have the option to choose between a staff/faculty mentor or a graduate student mentor.

 Can I be paired with someone in my own program or faculty?

 It depends.
 Because the objective of the Mentoring Across McGill program is not to provide an academic mentorship or replace any facet of academic advising or tutoring at McGill, we discourage pairings between mentors and mentees in the same program or faculty.
 The Mentoring Across McGill program has to take into consideration any potential conflicts of interest that may arise from a pairing.

 In cases where a mentor teaches courses that directly apply to a mentee's program, there may exist an inherent conflict of interest.
 However, if there is no course overlap between a mentee's specific program and a mentor's academic discipline, and with a few other exceptional circumstances, we are happy to pair people who have similar academic areas of interest.

 If you are looking for an academic mentorship, we strongly encourage you to speak to someone within your discipline about finding an academic mentor.

 *However, the Program does pair undergraduate students with graduate students in the same academic discipline.

 What do you mean by "Special Considerations" in the Mentoring Program application?